 Medicare Supplement Plans in Missouri

 Medigap plans offer beneficiaries national coverage; so, any doctor that accepts Medicare will accept the policy.
 Also, Medicare Supplements don’t require a referral; so, specialists are easy to find and make an appointment.

 Guide to Missouri Medicare Supplement Plans for 2020

 Whether it’s Part A hospitalization coverage or Part B outpatient services, Original Medicare covers only 80%.
 Missouri Supplement Plans can help with these expenses.

 Without Medigap coverage, the deductibles, copayments, and coinsurances could be a burden.
 Let’s say Joseph has Medicare alongside Prescription Drug Plan coverage.

 Joseph has a stroke and takes an ambulance to the hospital for inpatient treatment.
 The Part B deductible must be paid first for the ambulance; $198 deductible doesn’t cover the cost of an ambulance, Joseph must pay 20% of the remaining balance.

 Then, Joseph is responsible for the Part A deductible, which costs $1,408 per benefit period.
 The hospital stay is going to cost WAY more than the Part A deductible.

 So, Joseph needs to pay 20% of the remaining hospital bill!
 If he’s in the hospital for five days because of his stroke, the cost could be substantial enough to wipe out a good chunk of savings.

 Joseph has Medigap Plan G; other than the monthly premium, the Part B deductible will be his only out of the pocket expense.
 Supplement Plan G could save Joseph money in the long run by covering hefty medical bills.

 Requirements for Missouri Medicare Supplement Plans

 Once a beneficiary is 65 and has a Part B effective date, pre-enrollment into a supplement is possible.
+You just need to be Medicare-eligible and have your upcoming effective date.
 Then, the supplement will have the same effective date as Part B. Beneficiaries can schedule the Part D coverage to begin at the same time as well.

 This means you get the best premium on the best policy and no underwriting.